 Another thing to keep in mind is the RPM.
 During water-crossing, most of the time, we end up losing traction on our rear wheel.
 A higher RPM helps in putting extra weight on the rear of the bike, thereby providing a better grip.

 Choose a straight path: when you’re searching for a path, ensure that your route is as straight as possible.
-Maneuvering a bike through multiple bends, with the added challenge of water flow is an easy recipe of disaster!
+Maneuvering a bike through multiple bends, with the added challenge of water flow is an easy recipe for disaster!

 Look through the rocks and debris and find a smooth, shallow path through the water to cross.
 Also, keep in mind that water moves slower in the deeper sections.
 Areas with broken water will be shallow, but also rockier.
 Crossing just upstream from the broken water should give you a clean line.
 You can also try staying within the tire tracks of heavy vehicles to get a smoother path.